My Beginning of Motherhood: Miscarriage

 During one of these ultrasounds prior to passing the tissue, the ultrasound tech turned on the sound as though she thought there might be a heartbeat.
 I knew there would not be a heartbeat, but I so desperately wished there could be.

 It tore my heart apart to hear the emptiness in my womb.
 It’s hard to put into words the depth of heartache I experienced during this time in my life.
-Sadly, there are so many women who understand completely.
+Sadly, there are so many women who have experienced miscarriage and understand completely.

 I knew there would not be a heartbeat, but I so desperately wished there could be and it tore my heart apart to hear the emptiness in my womb.